We-a-vers/UTA/specs/adr/05042023-WebsiteHosting.md

 ## Context and Problem Statement

 As mentioned in FirebaseUsage.md, we have decided on using Firebase for website hosting.
-The frequency of deployment is something that we discussed about.
+The frequency of deployment was something that needed to be discussed.

 ## Considered Options